 Economists often define 3% unemployment as an economy in full employment.
 If the UK continues to approach that point, then either we are going to see record levels of vacancies due to there being a lack of available staff or we will see higher wage growth.
 But if any future wage growth is not accompanied by stronger economic growth then that is going to have an impact.

 I continue to track RPI since it allows you to place current inflation into a longer historical context than CPI.
 It is however not a national statistic and it may be abolished at some point.
+However, it is worth reading this post by Simon Briscoe for a contrary opinion as to why RPI should be retained.

 Guest Statistic – UK Citizen Misery Index